-Based on the mechanistic profiling functionality of the OECD QSAR Toolbox, structural alerts for in 'vitro chromosome aberration' and 'cytogenicity/chromosome aberration study in mammalian cells', were identified for MBT.
+Based on the mechanistic profiling functionality of the Organisation for Economic Co-operation and Development (OECD) Quantitative Structure-Activity Relationship (QSAR) Toolbox, structural alerts for 'in vitro chromosome aberration' and 'cytogenicity/chromosome aberration study in mammalian cells', were identified for MBT.
 ZnMBT and NaMBT were out of domain for QSAR genotoxicity predictions.
 General mechanistic alerts were identified for DNA binding for MBT, ZnMBT and NaMBT (thiols, reactive oxygen species formation) (OECD QSAR Toolbox version 4.2).
 No structural alerts for genotoxicity (in vitro or in vivo) were produced for MBT using OASIS-TIMES (Optimised Approach based on Structural Indices Set-Tissue Metabolism Simulator; version 2.31.2).
-No structural alerts for genotoxicity were produced for MBT using the expert rule-based system, DEREK (Deductive Estimation of Risk from Existing Knowledge) Nexus (version 2.2), (Lhasa Limited n.d.'
-OASIS LMC n.d.).
+No structural alerts for genotoxicity were produced for MBT using the expert rule-based system, DEREK (Deductive Estimation of Risk from Existing Knowledge) Nexus (version 2.2), (Lhasa Limited n.d.; OASIS LMC n.d.).